Thora Tenbrink is Director of Ethics for the College of Arts, Humanities, and Business.

 I was principal investigator in two recently concluded projects in the Collaborative Research Center SFB/TR 8 Spatial Cognition (Bremen/Freiburg, Germany).
 I have always enjoyed interdisciplinary and international collaboration, typically within areas of cognitive science, and am currently working with cognitive psychologists at Tufts University (Boston), UCL London, and the ETH Zurich.
 At Bangor, I am a member of the MPC Network for the Study of Media and Persuasive Communication.

-In the School of Linguistics and English Language I currently have four functions – researcher, lecturer, director of research, and ethics officer.
+In the School of Languages, Literatures, and Linguistics I currently have three functions – researcher, lecturer, and ethics and compliance officer.
 Contact me about any of these, for instance if you are wondering about how to do empirical studies and get ethics approval.

 My main interest concerns the relationship between linguistic representations and cognitive processes, as addressed through Cognitive Discourse Analysis (CODA: Tenbrink, 2015).
 This research is primarily empirical: Typically I confront speakers with a particular task to do and record the language they use in relation to this task.
 After transcription, linguistic data analysis focuses on specific features that reflect how the speakers conceive of the task given to them.

 For instance, I have done research on wayfinding strategies, spatial communication in complex built environments, and spatial inferences derived by wayfinders from situational clues, experience, and verbal and graphical information.
 Other projects deal with complex problem solving processes such as object assembly, origami paper folding, and analogical reasoning, with the relationship between linguistic features and misinformation, and with the transfer of cognitive linguistic patterns in second language acquisition.
 More theoretical work concerns spatiotemporal reference frames and linguistic ontologies, representing the conceptual repertory available to speakers as reflected in language.